IliasMariosG/project-euler/DIR023_non_abundant_sums/README.md

 This approach of breaking the problem down into steps has worked.
 I was able to calculate the solution.
 There is the issue of how long it took to arrive at the solution.
 The calculation took a long time; nearly half an hour (I didn't time it precisely), so there is clearly an opportunity to increase the efficiency here.

 ### Refactoring:
 The first thing I would try when refactoring this code is to try to use Sets instead of Lists; at least in some places in the code.
-I think this would reduce the time spent looking up the numbers needed to prove the "sum of two" case.
+I think this would reduce the time spent looking up the numbers needed to prove the "sum of two" case. \
+The other thing to consider, as touched upon above, is the setting of the limit as lower than the given 28,123.
+With some consideration I may be able to figure out how to reduce this to a level that is as low as possible while still providing the correct solution.